 For an overview of the event and footage of presentations which took place throughout the day, please see the links below.

 Commercial research activity at BTHFT, home to Bradford Institute for Health Research, has grown every year since 2014 by 10-15 per cent.
-However, the Trust is committed to increasing this number to allow even more patients to access the most advanced experimental treatments.
+However, the Trust is dedicated to increasing this number to allow even more patients to access the most advanced experimental treatments.

 Professor John Wright, Director of the Bradford Institute for Health Research, said: “We currently have over 50,000 Bradfordians actively involved in our research studies, and over the next five years our goal is to increase this to 100,000.